AgentHub

 Deployment posture

-Devin leans Needs review discipline around delegated agent work, while GitHub Copilot leans Fits standard GitHub-centered developer workflows more naturally.
+Devin leans Needs review discipline around delegated agent work, while GitHub Copilot leans Fits standard GitHub-centered developer workflows more naturally, but review usage needs budget controls.

 Devin